47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

-But Arrow-meta is more than a way to create simple plugins - it's also a container for bundling multiple plugins together!
+But Arrow-meta is more than just a way to create simple plugins - it's also a container for bundling multiple plugins together!

 ---